Ashes to Ashes (David Bowie song): Music video

-In the video, Bowie portrays three different characters—a clown, astronaut and asylum inmate—all of whom represent variations of the song's "outsider theme".
-His four followers, donning black clerical robes, were members of London's Blitz, a "Bowie-worshipping nightclub" that housed several up-and-coming artists of the New Romantic era, including Steve Strange, a future member of Visage.
-Strange later told biographer Marc Spitz that his robe kept getting caught in the bulldozer: "That's why I kept doing that move where I pull my arm down.
+In the video, Bowie portrays three different characters – a clown, an astronaut and an asylum inmate – all of whom represent variations of the song's "outsider theme".
+The black clerical robes of his followers, inspired by the 1965 film The Sound of Music, were designed by Judi Frankland.
+They were worn by members of London's Blitz, a "Bowie-worshipping nightclub" that housed several up-and-coming artists of the New Romantic era, including Steve Strange, a member of Visage.
+Strange later told the biographer Marc Spitz that his robe kept getting caught in the bulldozer: "That's why I kept doing that move where I pull my arm down.
 So I wouldn't be crushed."
 Strange's friend Richard Sharah did Bowie's make-up for both the video and the Scary Monsters photo shoot the previous month, while his Italian Pierrot costume was designed by Natasha Korniloff, whose affiliation with the singer dated back to his days as a mime with Lindsay Kemp in 1968.
-The elderly woman who appears at the video's end, acting as Bowie's mother, was not, according to popular belief, his actual mother.
+According to Buckley, the Pierrot figure was based on a commedia dell'arte Renaissance costume.
+The elderly woman who appears at the video's end, acting as Bowie's mother, was not his actual mother Peggy Jones.

 In his book Strange Fascination, Buckley states that the video conveys an "Edwardian queasiness", depicting "a world of nostalgia, childhood reminiscence and distant memories".
-Pegg and Buckley interpret that Bowie's three characters, archetypes that had permeated his songwriting for a decade, act as an "exorcism of his past".
+Buckley and Pegg interpret that Bowie's three characters, archetypes that had permeated his songwriting for a decade, act as an "exorcism of his past".
 Bowie himself described the shot of him and his followers walking up the shoreline while the bulldozer trails behind them as symbolising "oncoming violence".
-He also said the followers have religious undertones, "an ominous quality that's rooted quite deeply".
-Scenes of the singer in a space suit—which suggested a hospital life-support system—and others showing him locked in what appeared to be a padded room, referred to both Major Tom and to Bowie's new, rueful interpretation of him.
+He also said that the followers have religious undertones, "an ominous quality that's rooted quite deeply".
+Scenes of the singer in a space suit – which suggested a hospital life-support system – and others showing him locked in what appeared to be a padded room, referred to both Major Tom and to Bowie's new, rueful interpretation of him.
 The former scenes were "intentionally" derived from H. R. Giger's designs for the 1979 film Alien.